Ambita/samhandling_megler_boligbyggelag_docs/README.md

 }
 ```

-#### Extra response fields specific for sale message completed
+#### Extra response fields specific for sale message update and sale message completed

 * styregodkjenning (board approval)
+  * statusStyregodkjenning
+    * "handteres_eksternt" - needs manual handling by the broker
+    * "godkjent_av_styret" - approved by the board
-  * statusStyregodkjenning - "godkjent_av_styret" means approved by the board
+    * "avvist_av_styret" - not approved by the board
+    * "godkjent_av_bbl" - approved by the accountant
+    * "avvist_av_bbl" - not approved by the accountant
+    * "frist_utlopt" - no response from board, handled as approved
   * andreHensyn (considerations) - Description of things to consider
 * forkjopsrett (advance clarification)
+  * statusForkjopsrett
+    * "ikke_benyttet" - the initial buyers acquired the object
-  * statusForkjopsrett - "benyttet" means someone else aquiered the object
+    * "benyttet" - one of the preemption respondents acquired the object
   * andreHensyn (considerations) - Description of things to consider
 * kjopere (buyers) - List of buyers registered by the business manager

 ### Errors

 Errors might happen.
-If we get into a situation where the responding system needs to send an error the following message may be used:
+If we get into a situation where the responding system needs to send an error
+the following message may be used:

 ```json
 {